mvscogo/mustache/README.md

 For example: {{unknown}} would be rendered as {{unknown}}, instead of "".

-If you want this functionality, after importing the package be sure to set **MissingAsIdentity** = *true* in your code.

 ## Why a Fork?

 I forked [hoisie/mustache](https://github.com/hoisie/mustache) because it does not appear to be maintained, and I wanted to add the following functionality: